 Daily devotionals help with keeping on a steady course for each day or bringing a fresh look at a verse, but the risk can be that the reading becomes too convenient and something to rush through quickly.
 I like to boost a daily devotional by reading the verses before and after the given verse, and perhaps journaling my own thoughts about what I’ve read.

-While searching for a daily devotional, you’ll likely come across writings of Christian greats from a gone-by era.
+While searching for a daily devotional, you’ll likely come across writings of Christian greats from a bygone era.
 I discovered this in a devotional book titled Take Heart, edited by Diana Wallis, with selections from people such as John Chrysostom, Martin Luther, and John Bunyan, as well former great preachers including George Morrison, John Broadus, and Henry Drummond – names that may not be known today but who influenced men such as Billy Graham.

 While Take Heart is formatted as a daily devotional, other classic Christian writings – such as The Imitation of Christ by Thomas a Kempis, The Pursuit of God by A.W.
 Tozer, or the many books of Andrew Murray – read in a chapter-by-chapter format.